Rural ACE-PCP and ACE-PC Admissions

 - Demonstrated community health or leadership experience

-- First-in-family to complete a bachelor’s degree
+- (Optional) First-in-family to complete a bachelor’s degree

-ACE-PC students begin medical school 6 weeks earlier than the traditional M.D. program, with the Summer Fundamentals Course starting mid-June.
+ACE-PC students begin medical school 6 weeks earlier than the traditional MD program, with the Summer Fundamentals Course starting mid-June.

 Rural ACE-PCP Admissions